 Drugs that reduce the force of the heart’s contractions are given.

-Very rarely, people acquire hypertrophic cardiomyopathy when they have disorders such as acromegaly (excessive growth due to overproduction of growth hormone, usually by a benign pituitary tumor), a pheochromocytoma (a tumor that overproduces the hormone epinephrine), or neurofibromatosis (a genetic disorder in which many soft, fleshy growths of nerve tissue grow under the skin and in other parts of the body).
+Very rarely, people acquire hypertrophic cardiomyopathy when they have disorders such as acromegaly Gigantism and Acromegaly Overproduction of growth hormone causes excessive growth.
+In children, the condition is called gigantism.
+In adults, it is called acromegaly.
+Excessive growth hormone is almost always caused... read more (excessive growth due to overproduction of growth hormone, usually by a benign pituitary tumor), a pheochromocytoma Pheochromocytoma A pheochromocytoma is a tumor that usually originates from the adrenal glands’ chromaffin cells, causing overproduction of catecholamines, powerful hormones that induce high blood pressure and... read more (a tumor that overproduces the hormone epinephrine), or neurofibromatosis Neurofibromatosis Neurofibromatosis is a group of genetic disorders in which many soft, fleshy growths of nerve tissue (neurofibromas) form under the skin and in other parts of the body, and flat spots that are... read more (a genetic disorder in which many soft, fleshy growths of nerve tissue grow under the skin and in other parts of the body).

 The thick, stiff walls of the ventricles do not relax appropriately to allow the heart chambers to fill with blood.
 This difficulty becomes more severe when the heart beats quickly (as during exercise) because there is then even less time for the heart to fill.
 Because the heart does not fill properly, it pumps less blood with each beat.
 Sometimes the thickened heart walls also interfere with blood flow out of the heart.
 This variation is called hypertrophic obstructive cardiomyopathy.

 Symptoms are highly variable, but when they occur, they usually develop when people are between ages 20 and 40.
 Symptoms first occur during exercise and include

 Doctors usually suspect the diagnosis of hypertrophic cardiomyopathy based on the person's symptoms, the results of a physical examination, electrocardiography (ECG), and a chest x-ray.
 The heart sounds and any murmurs heard through a stethoscope may be helpful.
-Echocardiography is the best way to confirm the diagnosis, but magnetic resonance imaging (MRI) may also be used as it may provide more detailed information.
-Cardiac catheterization, an invasive procedure, is done to measure pressures in the heart chambers only if surgery is being considered.
+Although ECG and echocardiography are not recommended for all young competitive athletes, all such athletes should be evaluated for risk factors that indicate the need for further testing.

 Because hypertrophic cardiomyopathy is usually caused by a gene mutation, genetic testing may also be done.

-If possible, doctors treat the underlying cause.
+If possible, doctors treat the condition causing hypertrophic cardiomyopathy.

 Beta-blockers and the calcium channel blocker verapamil—taken separately or together—are the main treatment.
-Both reduce the extent to which heart muscle contracts, so that the heart contracts less forcefully.
+Both reduce the force of heart muscle contraction.
 As a result, the heart can fill better and, if the thickened muscle was blocking blood flow, blood can flow out of the heart more easily.
 Also, beta-blockers and verapamil slow the heart rate, so that the heart has more time to fill.
 Sometimes, disopyramide, a drug that decreases the strength of heart contractions, is also used.